pyOpenSci/python-package-guide/tutorials/5-pyproject-toml.md

 package:

 1. A `[build]` table where ou defined your project's backend build tool (`hatchling`)
-2. a `[project]` table where you defined your project's version and name.
+2. A `[project]` table where you defined your project's version and name.

-The pyproject.toml file that you created, looked like this:
+The `pyproject.toml` file that you created, looked like this:

 ```toml
 [build-system]